tschuchortdev/cmake_gtest/README.md

 ## Installation:

-add this repo as a submodule (don't forget to initialize subsubmodules) and include `GTest.cmake` in your top-level `CMakeLists.txt` file
+1. add this repo as a submodule (you must already be in a git repository to do this) and don't forget to initialize the submodules recursively:

+    `git submodule add https://github.com/tschuchortdev/cmake_gtest external/gtest`

+    `git submodule update --init --recursive`

+2. include `GTest.cmake` in your top-level `CMakeLists.txt` file:

+    `include(external/gtest/GTest.cmake)`

 ## Usage: